mirandrom/mcgill-nlp.github.io/README.md

 To get started, [click here to open the issue forms](https://github.com/McGill-NLP/mcgill-nlp.github.io/issues/new/choose).

+> [!NOTE]
-> [!NOTE] If you made a mistake but already submitted the form, please see how to correct it in [FAQ](#FAQ).
-If you are looking to build a project website/webpage for your paper, check out the [project page template](https://github.com/McGill-NLP/project-page-template), which has the same style as this website.
+> * If you made a mistake but already submitted the form, please see how to correct it in [FAQ](#FAQ).
+> * If you are looking to build a project website/webpage for your paper, check out the [project page template](https://github.com/McGill-NLP/project-page-template), which has the same style as this website.

 ## Steps to contribute

-For any type of contribution, please follow these steps:
+For other types of contribution (not covered by the issue form), please follow these steps:
 1. [Fork](https://github.com/McGill-NLP/mcgill-nlp.github.io/fork) the repository.
 2. Add your contribution by editing the desired files.
 3. Create a pull request: Click on the [Pull Request](https://github.com/McGill-NLP/mcgill-nlp.github.io/pulls) tab and select "New pull request".
 Select the repository you forked and modified.
 4. Wait for a team member to review and merge your pull request.

 ## Add new member profile

+> [!NOTE]
+> Have you tried using issue forms?
+They should be faster and easier for most of the (simpler) scenarios.
+This section is only if you need to make custom changes not covered by the forms.

 Navigate to [_data/authors.yml](./_data/authors.yml) and add the desired information at the end of the file.
 It has to follow the following template: